- A unique and fun way to see London on this 70-minute tour by road and river

 - £21 per adult; £14 per child

-This is a truly unique experience and a fun way to see London from the road and the water with an informative and entertaining tour guide onboard too – just be prepared for some admiring looks from other road and river users.
+This is a unique and fun way to see London, and you’ll have an informative and entertaining tour guide onboard too – just be prepared for some admiring looks from other road and river users.

 Who is the experience suitable for?A